andreacorbellini/andreacorbellini.github.io/src/content/2023-003-authenticated-encryption.md

 As we did before with Poly1305, we are going to first see how the keyed hash function used by GCM works, and then we will see how to use it to construct an authenticated cipher like AES-GCM on top of it.
-Before we can do that though, we need to understand what are finite fields, and what specific type of finite fields are used in GCM.
+Before we can do that though, we need to understand what finite fields are, and what specific types of finite fields are used in GCM.

 ### Finite Fields (Galois Fields)